aimanhaziqmy/React-GAS-Starter/README.md

 # React-GAS-Starter
 React and Google Apps Script Starter with Parcel and React Router Dom.
+Can be directly use.